What is Voice of the Customer ?

 Voice of the customer (or Voc) is a term that describes customers’ feedback about their experiences with products or services.
 The definition of voice of the customer varies across authors.
 The definition of VoC originated with a 1993 paper by Griffin and Hauser, who define VoC as “a complete set of customer wants and needs; expressed in the customer’s own language; organized the way the customer thinks about, uses and interacts with the product and service; and prioritized by the customer in terms of both importance and performance”.
 According to Gerald M. Katz (2001), VoC was first used to improve Product Development, though eventually referencing “any type of market research with customers”.

-Voice of Customer can be a game changer, a base from which to improve customer experiences and relationship and more importantly shape company strategy.
+Voice of Customer can be a game-changer, a base from which to improve customer experiences and relationships and more importantly shape company strategy.
 Provalis Research text analytics tools have helped many organizations to make sense of VoC data so they can take actions that will positively impact their business.

 Explore: Using WordStat’s text mining features, users can immediately identify relevant topics, tell what customers are talking about, what they like and don’t like, who says what and why.